apache/www-site/content/foundation/marks/services.md

 link to http://www.apache.org/ as a reference to The Apache Software Foundation and its projects.

-## Must Not Use "Apache" or "ApacheCon" Names  {#apachecon}
+## Must Not Use "Apache" or "Community Over Code" Names  {#coverc}{#apachecon}

-Third parties may not use either the "Apache" nor the "ApacheCon" names, nor confusingly similar names, in their service names as a primary branding feature.
+Third parties may not use either the "Apache" or "Community Over Code" names, nor confusingly similar names, in their service names as a primary branding feature.
 These names are reserved exclusively for the ASF, its projects, and its